What are web development agency red flags? Osom checklist

 By Robert Cnotalski

-How can you make sure the agency you’re working with is a partner you can trust?
-This Osom Checklist will guide you through what to look out for when working with a development agency.
+How can you make sure the web development agency you’re working with is a partner you can trust?
+This checklist will guide you through what to look out for when working with a web agency.

 The guys that are taking care of your website – they rank high on Google, have stellar reviews, and their own site is plastered with big names praising their work.
 But your gut is telling you something’s just not right…